micronode/jot-user-guide/docs/jotapi.md

 ## JOT Calendar API (jotcal)
 The jotcal API supports endpoints for the following resource types:

-* Calendar - a collection of calendar components (i.e. events, journals, todos, availability)
+* `Calendar` - a collection of calendar components (i.e. events, journals, todos, availability)
-* Event - a calendar component that defines a scheduled, optionally recurring event
+* `Event` - a calendar component that defines a scheduled, optionally recurring event
-* Journal - a calendar component used to record observations and notes
+* `Journal` - a calendar component used to record observations and notes
-* ToDo - a calendar component for tasks and workflow items
+* `ToDo` - a calendar component for tasks and workflow items
-* Alarm - a sub-component of other components to define actions triggered by component properties/state
+* `Alarm` - a sub-component of other components to define actions triggered by component properties/state
-* Availability - a component that defines the availability of individuals and resources
+* `Availability` - a component that defines the availability of individuals and resources
-* Attachments - a binary endpoint for uploading/accessing component attachments
+* `Attachment` - a binary endpoint for uploading/accessing component attachments
-* FreeBusy - a non-persistent component that is constructed from the blocked time of other components
+* `FreeBusy` - a non-persistent component that is constructed from the blocked time of other components

 ## JOT Entity API (jotcard)
 The jotcard API supports endpoints for the following resource types:

-* Group - an entity that defines a collection of individuals and resources
+* `Group` - an entity that defines a collection of individuals and resources
-* Card - an entity that defines an individual or resource
+* `Card` - an entity that defines an individual or resource